alexissavin/ruby-gem-efficientIP/README.md

 This GEM wraps the following SOLIDserver API calls, allowing you to interract with SOLIDserver DDI solution.

+## Available Methods :

+This GEM wraps the following SOLIDserver API calls, allowing you to interract with SOLIDserver DDI solution.

 ### Method - ip_site_add
 Description